pauloalexandre3d/payment-service/README.md

 ## Considerations

 - Some requirements validations are applied using javax.validation.ConstraintValidator.
 - There is a special validator to CreditCard, it is called CreditCardNumberValidator.
+It is using "br.com.moip.credit-card-validator" artifact.
 - Using MongoDB embeded, the application is going to download while running application.